-Nearly eight years on and out of everything I’ve had to deal with since I started my ‘knowing’ journey, my handwriting is the only thing I haven’t tackled yet.
-I haven’t talked about my handwriting, although I mentioned its existence in ‘My Story’ when I first started the Diary.
+Out of everything I’ve had to deal with since I started my journey nearly eight years ago, my handwriting is the only thing I haven’t yet tackled.
+I haven’t talked about my handwriting struggles in any great detail, primarily because I’m too embarrassed.

 I also write at snail’s pace.
-In school my writing was too small, but perhaps that’s got something to do with the outlines being small enough for me to form them, without them being a problem.
-It didn’t matter how many times I got shouted at or told to write larger and quicker, I still couldn’t and no teacher stopped to question why.
+In school my writing was too small, but perhaps that’s got something to do with the outlines being small enough for me to form them without a problem.
+It didn’t matter how many times I got shouted at, or how many times I was told to write larger and quicker, I couldn’t.
+It’s a shame no teacher stopped to ask why.

-There are times where I feel incredibly stupid that something so basic is something I struggle with, but perhaps I’m struggling more with the injustice of how I got to this place yet again.
+There are times when I feel stupid that something so basic is something I struggle with, but I struggle more with the injustice of how I got to this place.